shells-sh/TeaScript.sh/API_REFERENCE.md

 >
 > Other functions such as `reflection types define` expect these characters to be provided as arguments and _do not support_ friendly names such as `public` (use `P` instead).
 >
-> All functions used by the core TeaScript engine are marked with the race horse 🐎
+> All functions used by the core TeaScript engine are marked with the hot pepper noting the hot path 🌶️ (TODO!)

 | Character | Meaning |
 |-----------|---------|